natalia-sampaio/injective-blog/README.md

     **Note:** If you create new schemas, make sure to add them to `schemaTypes/index.ts`

 -   If dependencies are missing, try running `npm install` again inside each directory.

+## Final Thoughts

+This project provided a great opportunity to explore **Sanity, Nuxt.js, and server-side rendering (SSR) with Netlify**.
+Through testing and evaluation, **Sanity emerged as the best CMS choice**, offering **scalability, strong developer support, and real-time API performance.**

+### What Went Well?

+-   **Sanity** – Easy learning curve with solid documentation.
+-   **Nuxt.js** – Fast and efficient development experience.
+-   **Tailwind CSS** – Simple, clean styling with a utility-first approach.

+### Challenges & Lessons Learned

+-   **Nuxt UI felt like overkill** – A more modular component library could have been a better fit.
+-   **Netlify deployment required tweaking** – Setting the publish directory to `dist` was necessary for a successful build.